-For me personally, lenses are the things that make the most impact.
-So if you have money to invest, I would recommend getting a starter or mid-range camera model with a better lens.
+For me, lenses are the things that make the most impact.
+So if you have money to invest, I recommend getting a starter or mid-range camera model with a better lens.

 Photography Gear I Use

 Canon 5D iii – this was a very expensive purchase for me and one that I debated for a very long time.
 The camera is of fantastic quality and very easy to use.
-I have been using it extensively with a couple of lenses until about 2021, when I changed to a lighter model below.
+I used it extensively with a couple of lenses until about 2021, when I changed to a lighter model below.
 I still use this as my backup camera with my portrait lens attached.
-Before this I was using one of the lower end models, the Canon 700D.
+Before this, I was using one of the lower-end models, the Canon 700D.

 Sony a7 iii – this is a super lightweight and compact DLSR with high res video function and the ability to transfer your photos to PC through Bluetooth.
-I have been using it for the last couple of years mainly due to the fact that it’s much smaller and lighter, so it’s perfect for travelling.
+I have been using it for the last couple of years mainly because it’s much smaller and lighter, so it’s perfect for travelling.

 Sony FE 2.8 / 24 – 70 GM Lens – a very versatile lens that works great for portraits and travel photography.
 I wanted something that goes as low as 2.8 F for portraits and details, but same time works as a zoom lens which I need for travelling.

 Sigma 24 – 70 DG HSM Lens – my oldest lens used mostly for travel shots, it’s super heavy so that’s one of the main reason why I don’t use it with my Canon camera too often.